dwjackson/game_rs/README.md

-# games: command-line game manager
+# game: command-line game manager

-The `games` executable is used to run games on Linux from the command line.
+The `game` executable is used to run games on Linux from the command line.

 I like running things from the command line, so this program is used to launch games from the command line.
 It's kind of like if Steam or Lutris were far more annoying to use.
 The games are manually configured via a TOML file in the user's home directory.
 Native, Wine, DOSBox, and ScummVM games can be launched via the `game` executable.

 ## Commands